FaDrYL/From0ToPython/src/Fundamental/Syntax.md

 ## Keywords
 We can **not** using keywords as variable name, method name and identifier.

-Show all keywords of current python version in command line by:
+Show all keywords of current Python version in command line by:

 ```python
 $ python